 Trawl data from 1945 - 1995 are archived in the GFCatch database (Fishery and Assessment Data Section, DFO Pacific Region); however, discard information is considered unreliable for this time period, and no Blue Sharks were recorded.
-Post-1995, commercial catch data for the groundfish trawl fishery were obtained from the PacHarvTrawl database for 1996 - 2006 and the GFFOS database for 2007 - 2015 (Fishery and Assessment Data Section, DFO Pacific Region).
+Post-1995, commercial catch data for the groundfish trawl fishery were obtained from the PacHarvTrawl database for 1996 - 2006 and the GFFOS database for 2007 - 2018 (Fishery and Assessment Data Section, DFO Pacific Region, M. Surry, DFO Pacific Region, pers. comm.).
 Trawl data from 1996 is based on 100% observer coverage of the fishery, consisting of tow-by-tow information including georeferenced capture location, as well as estimates of discarded weight (kg), and is generally considered reliable.
 Landings are based on validation records from the dockside monitoring program.

-1Working document submitted to the ISC Shark Working Group Workshop, 14-21 November 2016, Haeundae Grand Hotel, Haeundae-gu, Busan, South Korea Document not to be cited without author's permission.
+1Working document submitted to the ISC Shark Working Group Workshop, 4-10 December, 2019 National Research Institute of Far Seas Fisheries, Shimizu, Shizuoka, Japan Document not to be cited without author's permission.

 Prior to 1997, discard information for groundfish line fisheries is not available.
 Landings from 1982 - 1995 are available from sales slip data archived in the PacHarv3 database (Fisheries and Oceans Canada, Pacific Region, Regional Data Services Unit); however there were no Blue Sharks landed by the groundfish line fisheries during this period.
-From 1997 onwards, commercial catch data for the groundfish line fisheries were obtained by fishery from the PacHarvHL database (1997 - 2005), PacHarvSable database (2000 - 2005) and the GFFOS database for 2006 - 2015 (Fishery and Assessment Data Section, DFO Pacific Region).
+From 1997 onwards, commercial catch data for the groundfish line fisheries were obtained by fishery from the PacHarvHL database (1997 - 2005), PacHarvSable database (2000 - 2005) and the GFFOS database for 2006 - 2018 (Fishery and Assessment Data Section, DFO Pacific Region; M. Surry, DFO Pacific Region, pers. comm.).
 Line data include landings based on validation records from the dockside monitoring program, as well as records of retained and discarded catch from fisher logbooks when available.
 Landings based on validation records are considered reliable (catch is weighed at the dock).
 Logbooks provide tow-by-tow information including georeferenced capture location, retained catch, and discarded catch, but retained and discarded catch may be visual estimates, and are often only available as piece counts.
 The quality and completeness of logbook records prior to 2005 is variable, and may be poor; from 2006 onwards, data from logbook records including discard information may be more reliable due to electronic monitoring.
-Catch by piece counts were converted to weight (kg) using mean weight of 21.07 kg per piece based on logbooks from the 1999 - 2004 longline fishery.
+Catch by piece counts were converted to weight (kg) using mean weight of 24.57 kg per piece based on logbooks from the 1999 -2004 longline fishery.
+This mean weight varies from the previous value (21.07 kg) used to estimate blue shark catch in the longline fishery (King and Surry, 2016) and reflects recent corrections made to the PacHarvHL database.